Joseph Kable

 I am interested in understanding how people make decisions, and in tracing out the underlying psychological and neural mechanisms of choice.
 Research in my lab employs an interdisciplinary approach, drawing on methods and ideas from social and cognitive neuroscience, experimental economics, and personality psychology.
 Recently we have used fMRI to show how the subjective value people place on immediate and delayed rewards is represented in a common neural currency.
 Some broad questions motivating our current research include: How seriously do people’s choices deviate from rational choice theory, and what do the neural value signals in such situations help explain about these deviations?
 How does decision making differ across individuals, and what are the sources—psychological, genetic, neural—of such individual differences?

-Professor Joseph Kable will not be considering new graduate students for admission for Fall 2024.
+Professor Joseph Kable will be considering new graduate students for admission for Fall 2025.

 Selected Publications: